Shb90ties/my-tunes-ng5/README.md

         for errors like .@angular\.compiler.DELETE
             remove node_modules folder
             run npm i as admin
+        for any other error with .DELETE file not being found rerun npm i
     > ng build -prod --build-optimizer --app 0
     > ng build --aot --app 1
         production